 See the library reading list for this module (Canterbury)

-1. demonstrate knowledge and understanding of the fundamental principles of mechanics of materials
+1. Demonstrate knowledge and conceptual understanding of the principles of mechanics of materials

-2. demonstrate knowledge and understanding of the structure and function of biomaterials in the human body
+2. demonstrate knowledge and critical understanding of the structure and function of biomaterials in the human body

-3. demonstrate knowledge and understanding of the implications of using non-biological materials in the human body
+3. demonstrate knowledge and critical understanding of the implications of using non-biological materials in the human body

-4. demonstrate knowledge and understanding of biomedical materials for specific applications
+4. demonstrate knowledge and critical understanding of biomedical materials for specific applications

-5. demonstrate knowledge and understanding of the processing of implants
+5. demonstrate knowledge and systematic understanding of the processing of implants

-6. demonstrate knowledge and understanding of the requirement for implant testing and evaluation
+6. demonstrate knowledge and systematic understanding of the requirement for implant testing and evaluation

 Back to top